Republican presidential nominee Donald Trump had one job in his third and final debate with Democratic nominee Hillary Clinton: break out.

 Clinton certainly fired as many taunts back as Trump landed blows.
 At one point she upbraided him for insulting the appearance of the women who accused him of unwanted groping and kissing.
 He interrupted to deny doing it, even though it was part of his televised speeches to huge rallies.

-Clinton brought up his projects hiring undocumented construction workers and buying Chinese steel.
+Clinton brought up his projects hiring construction workers in the U.S. illegally and buying Chinese steel.
 He fired back: "Make me stop; pass laws to make me stop."

 And when Clinton bore in on Trump's arguments about his other professional and political losses being "rigged," she ended with his bitter Twitter complaint about The Apprentice being denied an Emmy.
-"I should've won that," he shot back.
+"Should have gotten it," he shot back.

 The candidates may not have assayed the thornier questions he raised, but Wallace did as well as any solo moderator and held up a higher standard for discourse.